cmannett85/arg_router/README.md

 By default all these dependencies are provided by `vcpkg` automatically, please **note** that `vcpkg` is provided via a submodule and therefore will need initialising (`git submodule update`).
 If you would rather the dependencies came from the system then simply set `-DDISABLE_VCPKG=OFF`, and CMake will not bootstrap `vcpkg` and therefore try to find the packages locally.

-`arg_router` currently requires RTTI to be enabled.

-## Error Handling
-Currently `arg_router` only supports exceptions as error handling.
-If a parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.

 ## Supported Compilers/Platforms
 The CI system attached to this repo builds the unit tests and examples with:
 * Ubuntu 22.04 (Ninja), Clang 14/gcc-9